acushway/CIMetalCompilerPlugin/README.md

 More details and insights about creating a Swift Package plugin can be [read here](https://juniperphoton.substack.com/p/creating-core-image-metal-shader).

+> Note: For Xcode 26 Beta, there will be some compiling issues when using Swift Package Plugin.
+More investigations are to come.

 # Background

 Why do you need this Swift Package Plugin?